-3.7 Out of Network Care
+3.9 Out-of-Network Care

-Out of Network care is covered at a lower level of benefits than In Network care.
-Once a Participant has satisfied a Calendar Year Deductible (if any), then the Participant is responsible for his or her Coinsurance, a percentage of the Allowable Charge as stated in the Summary of Benefits.
-If the Out of Network ambulance, provider or facility participates in any Anthem Network or other Blue Cross Blue Shield company's Network, they will accept the Allowable Charge as payment in full for their services.
-However, ambulances, providers and facilities that do not participate in any Anthem or Blue Cross Blue Shield company's Network may bill Participant for the difference between their charge and the Allowable Charge.
+Out-of-Network care is covered at a lower level of benefits than In-Network care.
+Once a Participant has satisfied a Calendar Year Deductible (if any), then the Participant is responsible for his or her Coinsurance, a percentage of the Allowable Charge as stated in the associated SBCs.
+If the Out-of-Network ambulance, provider or facility participates in any Anthem network or other Blue Cross Blue Shield company's network, they will accept the Allowable Charge as payment in full for their services.
+However, ambulances, providers and facilities that do not participate in any Anthem or Blue Cross Blue Shield company's network may bill Participant for the difference between their charge and the Allowable Charge.

-Helpful tip: Services received during the last 3 months of the Calendar Year that are applied to a covered Participant's Deductible, may also apply to the Deductible required for the following Calendar Year.
+Helpful tip: Covered Services received during the last three months of the Calendar Year that are applied to a covered Participant's Deductible, may also apply to the medical Deductible (excluding the Prescription Deductible) required for the following Calendar Year.

-3.8 The Preauthorization Process
+3.10 The Preauthorization Process